moritzshore/rswap/README.md

 # i Use `print(n = ...)` to see more rows
 ```

-As rswap heavily revolves around calibration, observed data is of high importance. when running either `build_rswap_directory()` or `run_swap()`, a template observed file will be copied into the `project_directory` (this will be done by a dedicated `init()` function in the future).
+As rswap heavily revolves around calibration, observed data is of high importance.
+When running either `build_rswap_directory()` or `run_swap()`, a template observed file will be copied into the `project_directory` (if not already existing).
 It is up to the user to fill this excel sheet with the appropriate data and column names.
 Documentation for how to do this will be found in the excel sheet.
+(I will switch to .csv format soon)

 To load your observed file, you can use the following command:
 ```